Clients often ask a very important question--How do I make on site chair massages fit my budget?

 1. Reduce the duration of your on site chair massage sessions.

-Reducing the duration of the chair massages is a very effective tool to get onsite massage to fit into your budget.
+Shortening each chair massage is a very effective tool to get onsite massage to fit into your budget.
 You can typically reduce the cost by 1/3 or even cut it in half if you’re willing to drop the duration a bit.

 And most of the time your employees will be none-the-wiser.
 They are just happy to have a little stress relief at the office.

-2. Adjust the frequency of you offer corporate chair massage
+2. Adjust the frequency of your corporate chair massage

 If you are looking at offering a recurring onsite chair massage program, the price tag can be a little daunting when you are considering offering every single employee a 15 minute massage every single week, or even every month for really large organizations.

-For this problem we suggest adjusting the frequency you offer the corporate chair massages.
-If you can’t afford once a week, look at doing it every other week.
-If your budget won’t allow once a month, look at every other month, or even chair massage once per quarter.
+For this problem we suggest adjusting how frequently you offer your massages.
+If you can’t afford once a week, look at doing it every other week, or even monthly.

-A good corporate massage company should be able to customize and build restrictions into the onsite chair massage program they build for you to limit your employees to only be able to sign up as often as you want the program to allow them to.
-If you are curious on what should options should be available to you, you can read about what we do for our clients here.
+A good corporate massage company should be able to customize and build restrictions into the onsite chair massage program they build for you to limit your employees to only be able to sign up however often you specify.
+If you are curious on what options should be available to you, you can read about what we do for our clients here.

 3. Combine multiple budgets

-When some of our clients have had a difficult time getting chair massages to fit into their budgets, we have seen them combine their budget with another department’s budget to make it work.
+When some of our clients have had a difficult time getting chair massages to fit into their budget, we have seen them combine their budget with another department’s budget to make it work.

 4. Subsidize the cost of chair massages with your employees

-As I’ve said in other cost of chair massage articles, subsidizing a chair massage program is one of my favorite options for cost control.
-This cost-sharing option is very popular with our clients and really helps their budgets stretch.
-Plus it gives the employees some skin in the game, which we have found employers really like.
+Subsidizing a chair massage program is one of our favorite options for cost control.
+This cost-sharing option is very popular with our clients and really helps them stretch their budgets.
+Plus, it gives the employees some skin in the game.

 When a corporate massage company provides a recurring chair massage program for a business, they can typically charge the employees a portion of the cost.
 Even just a $5 employee contribution per massage can make a huge difference in how far the corporate budget can stretch.

-If the cost for corporate massage is $60 per hour, and you decide to have the employees each contribute $5 for their 15 minute massage, then you just cut your costs by 33%.
+If the cost for corporate massage is $100 per hour, and you decide to have the employees each contribute $5 for their 10-minute massage, then you just cut your costs by 30%.
 Plus your company still reaps the benefits of the perk of onsite chair massage for your staff because the cost is so low on their end that it’s still considered a benefit to them.

 These are what we have found to be the most effective ways to get corporate chair massage to fit into a limited budget.
-But please don’t hesitate to reach out if you have any questions on that.
+Please reach out with any questions!